About the CÉCI

 If you have a problem with a specific cluster,

 If you have a very precise question about Slurm ...

 ... that is not related to a specific cluster, and that is not answered in the Slurm tutorial, nor in the Slurm FAQ or in the official Slurm documentation, you can contact email@example.com

 If you would like to lobby the Board:

-Find your representative in the about page and contact him or her.
+Find your representative at the bottom left of this page and contact him or her.